joelgrus/data-science-from-scratch/code-python3/README.md

 key=lambda pair: pair[1]
 ```

+## `.iteritems()`

-3. In Python 3, laziness is the order of the day.
+In Python 3, laziness is the order of the day.
 In particular, `dict`-like
 objects no longer have `.iteritems()` properties, so those all have to be replaced
 with `.items()`

+## binary mode for CSVs

-4. Binary mode for CSVs.
+Binary mode for CSVs.
 In Python 2 you would open CSV files in binary mode to
 make sure you dealt properly with Windows line endings:

 ```